howerj/liblisp/liblisp.md

 * nil

 Represents false and the end of a list.
+Can also be written as '()'.

 * t